OfficeDev/microsoft-teams-apps-faqplus/README.md

 FAQ Plus bot is a friendly Q&A bot that brings a human in the loop when it is unable to help.
 A user can ask the bot a question and the bot responds with an answer if it's in the knowledge base.
 If not, the bot offers  the user an option to "Ask an expert", which posts the question to a pre-configured team of experts to provide support.
 An expert can assign the question to themself, chat with the user to gain more context and add the question to the knowledge base from using a messaging extention so that the next user to ask that same question will get an answer from the chatbot!

-**The July 2020 (version 3) release of FAQ Plus includes a multi-turn feature to the end user experience.
+**The November 2022 (version 5) release of FAQ Plus includes [Question Answering](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/overview), an Azure Cognitive Service for Language feature.
+Question answering provides cloud-based Natural Language Processing (NLP) that allows you to create a natural conversational layer over your data.
+It is used to find the most appropriate answer for any input from your custom knowledge base (KB) of information.
+Build a knowledge base by adding unstructured documents or extracting questions and answers from your semi-structured content, including FAQ, manuals, and documents.
+Get the best answers from the questions and answers in your knowledge base—automatically.
+Question Answering supports a multi-turn feature to the end user experience.
 With the multi-turn feature, users will be presented with follow-up options along with an answer to their question.
 This enables the FAQ Plus bot to answer the user's question with more relevance.
-Multi-turn follow-up options are programmed directly into the QnA Maker when the tenant admin uploads the Q&A pairs into the knowledge base.**
+Multi-turn follow-up options are programmed directly into the Question Answering when the tenant admin uploads the Q&A pairs into the knowledge base.
+The latest (version 5) release of FAQ Plus separates the end-user and the sme bot.
+With splitting the bot and having different bot registrations, users can now setup different permission policies for these two bots.**

+****

 **FAQ Plus provides features to the expert team such as:**
 * Adding/editing/deleting/previewing QnA